 - The plant needs to be warm!
 Keep it somewhere between the range of 60f-90f 85f is the perfect temp!
 Do not expose this young plant to temps under 55F!
 It will greatly slow growth and could cause major problems!

 - Report the plant ASAP when you receive it!
 First get your new pot ready.
 It is better to transplant in steps, so don’t put it directly into a huge pot!
 Take steps!
 First make the mix: I recommend a premium mix like burpee seed starter or a cactus blend.
 It needs to be very very well draining!
 Simply mix that with 30-50% perlite!
 Perlite is amazing and is all natural.
 Bananas love it!
 It leaves the mix light, fluffy, and well draining!
 Banana plants love perlite!
 You can find a large bag of it at Home Depot.
-The picture on top of the page is rice hulls!
-I use these as a base for my mix!
-If they are in your area use them!
-If not, just stick to the burpee mix.

 - Next while gently holding the plant between your fingers turn it upside down and tap the bottom a few times.
 The pot should slide off the plant!
 Have your other pot and soil ready!!
 Try not to disturb the rootball at all!!
 Now repot it close to the same level as it was before.

 - Water!
 The most important part!
 Water it in good!
 After watering DO NOT water again for 7 days!
 Since the plant will not be in full sun it will not dry up too fast!
 Usually once per week is enough!
 In mid summer, maybe once per 5 days!
 DO NOT OVERWATER!! a little dry is better than a little wet!